Good till the last drop

 2. The Wild Center and Wild Walk

 In addition to exploring Wild Walk this fall, you are encouraged to take advantage of all the wonder The Wild Center campus has to offer.
-Explore the indoor exhibits and get close to the fish, otters, and turtles (among other creatures).
-Follow the nature trail to the breathtaking Oxbow of the Raquette River, immerse yourself in nature and music in the new iForest, and then take in a film or presentation in the Flammer Theater.
+Get close to nature by following the nature trail to the breathtaking Oxbow of the Raquette River, immerse yourself in nature and music in the new iForest, or go on a guided paddling adventure!

 3. Soak up the reflections from the water